Greater Western Water respectfully acknowledges the Traditional Owners of the lands and waters upon which we work and operate.

 Reconciliation

-Our vision for reconciliation is a society that celebrates and protects the ongoing cultural and spiritual connections of First Nations peoples to the surrounding lands and waters.
+Our vision for reconciliation is a nation that celebrates and protects the ongoing cultural and spiritual connections of First Nations peoples to the surrounding lands and waters.

 We aim to engage meaningfully and respectfully with Traditional Owners and value their knowledge and histories.

-Our 2030 Strategy states our vision for thriving people and Country and our focus on healing and caring for Country.
+Our vision for reconciliation underpins our GWW 2030 Strategy vision: Thriving people and Country and guides our focus on healing and caring for Country.

 Here are some ways we’re doing this:

-Giving Traditional Owners a direct line of contact into GWW through our Senior First Nations Advisor, who also provides a broader perspective on how what we do relates to First Nations peoples.
+Providing Traditional Owners with a direct line of contact into GWW through our First Nations Partnerships Team Leader, who also advises the organisation on how our work relates to and impacts First Nations peoples.

 Building our people’s knowledge through Acknowledgement of Country workshops and cultural safety training.